WebAssembly/interface-types/proposals/host-bindings/Overview.md

 Key points:
 * WebAssembly.Table will need to be wrapped to pretend it can support more element types.
-* A JS implementation of decoding the "JS Bindings" section will need to:
+* A JavaScript implementation of decoding the "Host Bindings" section will need to:
   * Remove this section from what is handed to WebAssembly.
   * Wrap imported / exported methods in functions which update tables based on what is passed in / out.